LinkNorth/blog/source/_posts/Taking-advantage-of-CSS-Custom-Properties.md

   - javascript
 ---

 The draft for [Custom CSS Properties](https://drafts.csswg.org/css-variables/) has existed for quite some time and since implementation for it started in [Microsoft Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/csscustompropertiesakacssvariables/), all of the major browsers will soon [support](http://caniuse.com/#feat=css-variables) it.
-So if you haven’t looked at it yet, now might be a good time to prepare for it.
+If you haven't looked at it yet, now might be a good time to prepare for it.

 <!-- more -->

-#### What are CSS Custom Properties?
+## What are CSS Custom Properties?
 Custom properties makes it possible to define variables that can be used in your CSS code.
 The following example adds a custom color variable that can be reused.

 ```css